 One day of sick leave is earned for each month of employment and is cumulative.
 Those employees hired on or before August 1, 2001 are fully vested in their sick leave balances.
-For those employees hired subsequent to August 1, 2001, one-half of the sick leave balances become vested after ten years of employment, seventy-five percent becomes vested after fifteen years and all of the sick leave balances become vested after twenty years of employment.
+For those employees hired subsequent to August 1, 2001 but before June 1, 2017, one-half of the sick leave balances become vested after ten years of employment, seventy-five percent becomes vested after fifteen years and all of the sick leave balances become vested after twenty years of employment.

-There is no maximum for sick leave accumulation, but a maximum of 500 hours of sick leave accrual will be paid upon termination for all employees hired after January 1, 1998.
-Those hired on or prior to this date will be paid a maximum of 2,080 hours (2,756 hours for certified firefighters).
+There is no maximum for sick leave accumulation, but a maximum of 500 hours of sick leave accrual will be paid upon termination for all employees hired after January 1, 1998 but before June 1, 2017.
+Those hired on or prior to this date will be paid a maximum of 2,080 hours (2,756 hours for certified firefighters in a non-administrative position).
+Regular full time employees hired after June 1, 2017 are not eligible to be paid for accumulated sick leave upon separation.